11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 WHOOP 5.0 upgraded its sensing stack: improved PPG (optical heart rate / HRV), refined accelerometer, skin temperature sensor, and SpO₂ support.

-Those sensors feed into the recovery and sleep models, which flag poor sleep, low HRV, or unusual skin temperature shifts that often correlate with illness or stress.
+Those sensors feed into the recovery and sleep models, which flag poor sleep, low HRV, or unusual shifts in skin temperature that often correlate with illness or stress.

 This mix gives WHOOP a broad signal set well-suited for sleep and recovery modeling.